Sales Deed- An Overview

-A Sale Deed is a deed by which a seller transfers his right on the property to the other, who acquires absolute ownership of the property.
-The buyer should ensure the title of the seller before the execution of the Sale Deed.
+A Sales Deed is a deed by which a seller transfers his right on the property to the buyer, who acquires absolute ownership of the property.
+The buyer should ensure the title of the seller before the execution of the Sales Deed.
 Thus it is governed by registration Act and is an important document for both the buyer or the transferee and the seller or transfer or.

 Advantages of Sales Deed

 The following advantages can be obtained by registering the sale deed in India:

 By registering the sale deed, there would be effective compliance carried out by the parties.
 Both the buyer and seller would compliant with the relevant provisions of the act by registering the sale deed

 A Sale Deed clearly defines the acts, rights and obligations of the parties thereby reducing the ambiguity among the parties to the contract.

 There is always a requirement of a legal document if the value of asset involved is high.
 Therefore it serves as a legal protection in the form of rental agreement.

 The following steps have to be carried out for registering a sale deed in India:

 Know the Circle Rate

 First and foremost, the area of the property must be based on the circle rate.
 Hence, it is important to understand the circle rate of the property.
 The circle rate of the property is determined by the revenue department of the State Government or by the local development authorities where the sale is going to occur.